 Each State Party to this Convention recognizes that the duty of ensuring the identification, protection, conservation, presentation and transmission to future generations of the cultural and natural heritage referred to in Articles 1 and 2 and situated on its territory, belongs primarily to that State.
-It will do all it can to this end, to
+It will do all it can to this end, to the utmost of its own resources and, where appropriate, with any international assistance and co-operation, in particular, financial, artistic, scientific and technical, which it may be able to obtain.
+(Emphasis added)

-In the context of climate change, this provision will be the basis for States to ensure that they are doing all that they can "to the utmost of their resources, which they may be able to obtain" to address the causes and impacts of climate change, in relation to the potential and identified effects of climate change (and other threats) on World Heritage properties situated on their territories.
+In the context of climate change, this provision will be the basis for States to ensure that they are doing all that they can to address the causes and impacts of climate change, in relation to the potential and identified effects of climate change (and other threats) on World Heritage properties situated on their territories.